London Borough of Barking & Dagenham

 The council can still ask for larger minimum sizes.
 These new minimum sizes apply throughout England to HMOs licensed under a mandatory HMO or additional licensing scheme.

-In May 2019, Barking & Dagenham Council told us they had approved 12,435 selective licences, 366 additional licences and 62 mandatory HMO licences.
+Between 1 September 2019 and February 2024, Barking & Dagenham Council said they approved 17,556 selective licences and 345 mandatory HMO licences.

 The council keeps a public register of licensed properties that is regularly updated.
 You can search the register on the council’s website.

-In May 2019, Barking and Dagenham Council told us there could be around 18,500 private rented properties that need selective licensing, plus another 500 that fall under HMO licensing.
+In May 2019, Barking and Dagenham Council told us there could be around 500 properties that fall under mandatory HMO licensing.

-If you are one of those landlords who have failed to apply for the correct licence, it is important you act now before their enforcement officers come looking for you!
+If you have failed to apply for the correct licence, it is important you act now to minimise the risk of enforcement action.

 Ignore the law and you could pay a heavy price.
 You risk being prosecuted by the council and if found guilty you could get a criminal record, be fined an unlimited amount and ordered to pay court costs and a victim surcharge.